stfc/PSyclone/tutorial/practicals/LFRic/building_code/4_psydata/README.md

 ``region_name`` as an option to the transformation.
 The region name is a pair of strings, the first one being a module name, the second a region name.
 You can use them in any way you like.
 The options are provided as an additional dictionary argument to the ``apply`` function of a transformation, with "region_name" as key, and then a tuple containing first a module name, then a local name.
 You could use:

     {"region_name": ("time_evolution", "propagate")}

 Add this dictionary to your transformation script, and rebuild your application.
 You have to do a

-    make -f Makefile.extract clean
+    make clean

 since the Makefile does not have a dependency on your script (though it would be recommended to add this to the Makefile so that a change in your script automatically